takashialpha/webpages/README.md

 ## Notes

 todo:
-place a favicon on public;
+- place a favicon on public;
-add workflows;
+- add workflows;
-make a better css;
+- make a better css;
-add contents to the page;
+- add contents to the pages;
+- make this readme prettier;

 ## License